No Universal Purification in Quantum Mechanics

-As shown in Fig.~\ref{fig:purification}, a universal quantum purification task involves finding a quantum process, represented by $\mathcal{M}$, that can map many copies of an arbitrary noisy input state $\rho$ into a pure state depending on $\rho$.
-The form of $\Psi_\rho$ is determined by the specific task.
-At the same time, the quantum process, $\mathcal{M}$, is independent of the input state.
-A typical example trying to partially achieve this is purification-based error suppression protocols~\cite{hugginsVirtualDistillationQuantum2021,koczorExponentialErrorSuppression2021,liu2025virtual}, which aim to extract the principal component of a noisy state or channel from many copies of the noisy ones.
-Our main result can be summarized as the following mathematical observation: \begin{theorem} Let $t$ be any finite integer, and let $\mathcal{M}$ be a nonzero positive trace-non-increasing map.
-Suppose that for any state $\rho$ supported on a subspace $\mathcal{H}_S \subseteq \mathcal{H}_d$ with $\dim(\mathcal{H}_S)\ge 2$, the output $\mathcal{M}(\rho^{\otimes t})$ is proportional to a pure state.
-Then the output of $\mathcal{M}$ must always be proportional to a fixed pure state,
+A universal quantum purification task involves finding a quantum process, represented by $\mathcal{M}$, that can map many copies of an arbitrary noisy input system into a pure state or unitary depending on the input.
+At the same time, the quantum process, $\mathcal{M}$, is universal and independent of the input system.
+The starting point of our framework can be summarized in the following observation, which very crisply showcases the fundamental obstructions to purification.